splunk/public-o11y-docs/gdi/opentelemetry/components/simple-prometheus-receiver.rst

 The Simple Prometheus is a wrapper around the Prometheus receiver that allows the Splunk Distribution of OpenTelemetry Collector to collect metrics from a single source of telemetry in Prometheus format.
 The supported pipeline type is ``metrics``.

-To scrape Prometheus metrics from multiple target that require extensive configuration, use the Prometheus receiver.
+To scrape Prometheus metrics from multiple targets that require extensive configuration, use the Prometheus receiver.
 See :ref:`prometheus-receiver` for more information.

 Benefits
 =================================